lianetoolkit/liane-toolkit/README.md

 imports/
   startup/
     client/
-      index.js                 # import client startup through a single index entry point routes.js                # set up all routes in the app server/
+      routes/                       # set up all routes in the app index.js                      # import client startup through a single index entry point server/
       fixtures.js                   # fill the DB with example data on startup index.js                      # import server startup through a single index entry point api/
     campaigns/                      # a unit of domain logic server/
         campaignsHelpers.js
         campaignsPublications.js    # all campaigns-related publications
+        campaignsMethods.js         # methods
-        campaignsMethods.js  # tests for the list publications campaigns.js                 # definition of the Lists collection ui/
+      campaigns.js                  # definition of the Campaigns collection ui/
     components/                     # all reusable components in the application containers/                     # can be split by domain if there are many layouts/                        # wrapper components for behaviour and visuals pages/                          # entry points for rendering used by the router client/ main.js                           # client entry point, imports all client code server/ main.js
 ```